marcwww/langid/readme.md

 python predict.py -finput data/input.txt -mdir mdl/ffd_sm/ -gpu -1 -bsz 256
 ```

 Each line in the input file indicated by -finput contains an input example.
+The -gpu argument indicates the index of GPU to be used, and should be -1 if the CPU is to be used.
+The -bsz argument indicates the batch size.
+The -mdir argument indicates the model directory, where the model parameters will be loaded from.
 The output file will be ./out.txt.
 One could change the argument mdl/ffd_sm to mdl/ffd_lg to use the large model.

 **Interact with command line**: